Fundamentals of Portraiture (beginners and more advanced) $120.00

 Reserve your spot today by Ordering Class below!

 Mateus studied in Rome, Italy in 1978 and got his BFA from the Tyler School of Art in 1980.
-Mateus won many different awards, first of which was the Gimbels Award for Excellence in Portraiture in Watercolor back in 1975 in High School, to the Artist's choice Award, 'Best in' show and Legislative award in the Berlin Plein Air Festival in 2017.
+He won many different awards, first of which was the Gimbels Award for Excellence in Portraiture in Watercolor back in 1975 in High School, to the Artist's choice Award, 'Best in' show and Legislative award in the Berlin Plein Air Festival in 2017.

 Born in Portugal, Mateus has long been a member of the Philadelphia (artist) community.
 He exhibited at the Woodmere art museum, Main Line Art Center, Philadelphia Sketch Club and the Roxborough Manayunk Art Center, among many others.
+In November 2018 he exhibited at MRAC with a series of portraits of which several were sold.

 In his paintings, Mateus Costa uses objects that we find in our everyday lives, and does not intend to show the viewer obscure references.
 Rembrandt, Frans Hals, Caravaggio, Cezanne, Manet, Velasquez and many others famous masters have strongly influenced his paintings and are referenced and bring complexity and greater interest to his work.